Updated: February 14, 2019

 If you think that we are wrongfully processing personal data about you, we encourage you to make this known to us.
 If your objection is justified, we will stop processing your personal data.
 You can also file an official complaint if you think your data are not being handled with due care.
 When we receive a complaint, we will carefully review our processes and work to eliminate any shortcomings we identify.
 We aim to address your complaint within five business days.
 We will inform you if we expect it will take more time.
 If we are unable to reach agreement, you have the option of submitting your complaint to the Dutch Data Protection Authority.

 Submit a complaint to CCV >>

 Submit a complaint to the Dutch Data Protection Authority >>

 We use a range of technological and organizational measures to protect your privacy as effectively as possible.
 With certifications from national and international quality and safety standards organizations, we demonstrate how serious we are about protecting your privacy.
 These certifications include compliance with the Payment Card Industry Data Security Standard (PCI DSS).
 We use the following methods to protect your privacy in our work processes.

 Triple data protection

 - First and foremost, responsibility for the careful handling of data rests with our colleagues whose day-to-day work involves the processing of personal data.
 They know how data are processed and have access to the content of applications.
 They also assess the proper functioning of all processes on a daily basis.

-- They are backed up by support and advice from the risk management department and the data protection officer, who draft policies, conduct risk analyses, and assess whether the processes comply with applicable laws and regulations.
+- They are backed up by support and advice from the risk management department (“GRC”), from CCV’s data protection officer, who draft policies and the privacy officers in the various departments, who conduct risk analyses, and assess whether the processes comply with applicable laws and regulations.

 - Lastly, our independent internal audit department and the data protection officer will check if the aforementioned colleagues work together effectively, and whether we actually fulfil all our legal and business obligations.